How we can help your business makes its money transfers to and from Ireland

 International trade and increasing foreign direct investment are priorities in Ireland, which means that Irish business is appealing for foreigners, but it still requires research and local knowledge to navigate the commercial and regulatory environment.

-What are the main industries in Ireland?
+What are the major industries in Ireland?

 For the latest updates regarding Brexit and what it will mean for different business sectors in Ireland, visit our Brexit Hub.

-How to register your business in Ireland
+How to register a business in Ireland

-For simplicity, registering as a sole trader in Ireland may be the right choice – you will be required to register as self-employed with the tax office and register your business name with the CRO.
-This does have the most liability; if your business fails, your personal assets will be at risk to pay creditors.
+For simplicity’s sake, registering as a sole trader in Ireland, on the other hand, may be the right choice – you will be required to register as self-employed with the tax office and register your business name with the CRO.
+This carries the most liability, however; if your business fails, your personal assets will be at risk to pay creditors.

 How much is corporation tax in Ireland?